Vyral/mark-ramey/_posts/2020-02-21-how-to-sell-your-home-part-2.md

 **4\.
 Prospect.** We prospect every day proactively.
 We’re searching for the ideal buyer for your home.&nbsp;

-When these four Ps come together they translate into wonderful results for you, your wallet, and your move.
-When selling your house, always remember the four Ps.&nbsp;
+When these four P's come together they translate into wonderful results for you, your wallet, and your move.
+When selling your house, always remember the four P's.&nbsp;

 If you have any other questions about the selling process or real estate in general, please contact me by phone or email.
 I would love to help you.